-- A. Requirements for initiation Customers shall be required to adhere to the Stage 2 Drought Response Measures when one or a combination of such triggering criteria occurs: - 1.
-Treatment Capacity: - For groundwater production facilities, when maximum daily usage equals or exceeds 85 percent of the pump's withdrawal capacity for three consecutive days. - 2.
-Water Supply: - Combined storage of Lakes Travis and Buchanan reaches 900,000 acre-feet in accordance with the LCRA DCP. - When the West Travis County PUA issues drought restrictions. - When HTGCD issues drought restrictions. - B. Requirements for termination Stage 2 of the Plan may be rescinded when: - 1.
-Treatment Capacity: - The groundwater pumpage amounts have fallen below the 85 percent threshold and remained below that level for five consecutive days.
+A. Requirements for initiation - Customers shall be required to adhere to the Stage 2 Drought Response Measures when one or a combination of such triggering criteria occurs:

+For groundwater production facilities, when maximum daily usage equals or exceeds 85 percent of the pump's withdrawal capacity for three consecutive days.

+- Combined storage of Lakes Travis and Buchanan drops below 900,000 acrefeet in accordance with the LCRA DCP, or on March 1 or July 1, the combined storage in lakes Buchanan and Travis is below 1.1 million acre-feet and the cumulative prior three months of inflows total to those lakes is less than the 25th percentile of historic inflows for the three-month periods. - When the WTCPUA issues drought restrictions. - When HTGCD issues drought restrictions. - B. Requirements for termination Stage 2 of the DCP may be rescinded when:

+• The groundwater pumping amounts have fallen below the 85 percent threshold and remained below that level for five consecutive days.

-- 2. Water Supply: - LCRA announces that voluntary compliance to implement a utility's mandatory water restrictions are no longer needed in accordance with the LCRA DCP. - When the West Travis County PUA issues water restrictions are no longer needed. - When HTGCD issues water restrictions are no longer needed.
+- LCRA announces that voluntary compliance to implement a utility's mandatory water restrictions are no longer needed in accordance with the LCRA DCP. - When the WTCPUA issues water restrictions are no longer needed. - When HTGCD issues water restrictions are no longer needed.